Capanoğlu Süleyman Bey: Biography

 In 1786 he sent 1000 soldiers to suppress the turmoil in Egypt.
-He became governor Çankırı sanjak in 1787 and of the Ankara sanjak next year.
+He became governor of Çankırı sanjak in 1787 and of the Sanjak of Ankara next year.
 He assisted the sultan by providing grain and soldiers for the Russo-Turkish War of 1787–1792, and went to the Rumelian front with 4000 soldiers in 1790, thus joining the expedition himself.
 The family headed their own troops to the front at the Danube in 1790.
 He was given the titles of great mirahur and hil'at in 1790, while his son Abdülfettah was named kapıcıbaşı.
 He maintained his dominance and in 1794 ensured that the Fertile and Bozkır mines were given to him and his close associates of Tarsus and Andana sanjaks.
 Some troubles with the Sublime Porte followed.
-However, he sent soldiers to help in the Pazvandoğlu revolt in Rumelia and the French occupation in Egypt, while suppressing uprisings in and around his region.
+However, he sent soldiers to help in the Pazvandoğlu revolt in Rumelia and the French campaign in Egypt and Syria, while suppressing uprisings in and around his region.

 A supporter of the Nizam-i Cedid, Süleyman collected taxes for the treasury.
 He helped in the establishment of the new Anatolian army, providing soldiers and building barracks.
-Selim III gave him the Amasya sanjak, provided he establishes the Nizam-ı Cedid by 1805.
+Selim III gave him the Amasya sanjak, provided he established the Nizam-ı Cedid by 1805.

 He participated to the meeting organized by Alemdar Mustafa Pasha in the Fall of 1808.
 There, he was among the notable signatories the Charter of Alliance.

 Süleyman Bey held political, military, and economic power in the Anatolia and influence in the empire.
 He extended the influence of the family all the way to Syria.
 Süleyman Bey also expanded the family's Çapanoğlu Mosque in his native Yozgat, and built a school, a Turkish bath and his famous mansion, significantly contributing to the development of the city with about sixty shops and a Turkish bath.